 Drive up Bloomington Canyon Road/FSR-409 from US-89 at the south end of Bloomington, ID.
 At 7.9 miles, you reach the road junction with Middle Fork Road/FSR-426.
 Either park here (7,340 feet) or drive a mile up the road (which has a large, watery mudhole about ½ mile up the road) to reach the road departure point.

 The south sides of Peak 8852 and Peak 8963 are a steep, ugly mix of boulders and trees.
 This rough, if not impossible, bushwhack is readily visible from the Middle Fork Road.
-However, Peak 8852 does have one weakness on its south side: the Southeast Ridge.
-From the base of Middle Fork Road (at its junction with Bloomington Canyon Road), hike W up Middle Fork Road for just under a mile to reach a clearing below the W side of the Southeast Ridge.
+However, Peak 8852 does have one weakness on its south side: the southeast ridge.
+From the base of Middle Fork Road (at its junction with Bloomington Canyon Road), hike west up Middle Fork Road for just under a mile to reach a clearing below the west side of the southeast ridge.
 This clearing provides the easiest access to the ridge.
 Leave the road here at 7,500 feet.

-Bushwhack NE through desert scrub and thick aspens to reach the Southeast Ridge.
+Bushwhack northeast through desert scrub and thick aspens to reach the southeast ridge.
 Getting up onto the forested ridge requires a Class 3 maneuver to pull yourself up onto the ridge crest using aspen limbs.
 You should reach the ridge in just under 15 minutes and surmount the ridge crest at 7,825 feet.
-The R/E side of the ridge crest is open scrub, with the early morning sun to warm you.
-Follow the Southeast Ridge northward on relatively easy desert scrub.
+The right/east side of the ridge crest is open scrub, with the early morning sun to warm you.
+Follow the southeast ridge northward on relatively easy desert scrub.
 Stay close to the ridge crest, as the veg farther down is very thick.
 No game trails or cattle trails to help.
 Wild animals and livestock are smart enough to stay away from this area.
-At about 8,500 feet, the ridge turns L/W and becomes a mix of forest, rocky outcrops/boulders, and desert scrub.
+At about 8,500 feet, the ridge turns left/west and becomes a mix of forest, rocky outcrops/boulders, and desert scrub.

 There was no cairn or register atop this peak.
 There were no loose rocks available to build a cairn; else, I would have done so.
-Should you enjoy misery, continue by reading the West Ridge Route (DESCENT) which was the next leg of my adventure.
+Should you enjoy misery, continue by reading the west ridge descent route which was the next leg of my adventure.
 If you plan to bag Peak 8963 as well, that route is the easiest way to get there from here.
 Like the summit cap of nearby Paris Peak, the mountain tops in this area are a wicked combination of large boulders (or blocks/towers) and trees, with a dollop of veg mixed in.
 That includes Paris Peak, Peak 8852/Castletop Peak, and Peak 8963/White Face Peak.
 Nearby Peak 9270/North Paris Peak and Peak 8974 are NOT of the same genre and are much easier mountains to climb.

-The West Ridge of Peak 8852 is only a half-mile in length and only requires a 400 foot descent.
+The west ridge of Peak 8852 is only a half-mile in length and only requires a 400 foot descent.
 But it is a brutal bushwhack across and then down a combination of large boulders (towers/blocks on the 0.2-mile summit crest), trees, and veg.
 You will have to work to keep this at a Class 3 difficulty, as it’s quite easy to make it Class 4 or worse.
-Stay to the R/N of the ridge crest itself, which is at least Class 4.
+Stay to the right/north of the ridge crest itself, which is at least Class 4.
 Thanks to the thick forest, visibility is nil.
 Needless to say, there are no game trails or cattle trails to help out.
 Not even wild or domesticated animals are dumb enough to struggle with this sheer awfulness.
-As you approach the saddle at the base of the West Ridge, the slope eases and the boulders disappear.
+As you approach the saddle at the base of the west ridge, the slope eases and the boulders disappear.
 At the 8,460-foot saddle, the forest ends and the terrain opens up.